Key resources, 2018-19

-In accordance with Board of Education Policy 203.4, the EES is centered on two equally weighted categories –
+In accordance with Board of Education Policy 203.4, the EES is centered on two categories –

 Teacher Practice and

 Student Learning and Growth.
-Within those two categories, teachers receive feedback, support, and evaluation on three components:
+Within those categories, teachers receive feedback, support, and evaluation on three components:

 Working Portfolios for non-classroom teachers;